Skhoshhal/finalProjectForCoursera/README.md

 # finalProjectForCoursera
-this is a project which is fulfill the last assignment of front-End-development-with react just for review of my peer
+this is a project which fulfill the last assignment of front-End-development-with react just for review of my peer